hsf-training/hsf-training-singularity-webpage/_episodes/01-introduction.md

 # Why Singularity?

-There are available many solutions to work with containers, for example [Docker](https://www.docker.com/), one of the most popular platforms.
+Many solutions are available to work with containers, for example [Docker](https://www.docker.com/), one of the most popular platforms.
 However, the enterprise-based container frameworks were motivated to provide _micro-services_, a solution that fits well in the models of the industry, but not so compatible with the workflow in the high-performance computing (HPC), in which usually complex applications run exhaustively with